Shooting in Baker leaves two injured, says police

 When officers from the Baker Police Department arrived at the crash scene they applied pressure to the victim's gunshot wound until EMS arrived.

-Both victims we removed from the crashed vehicle and transported to a hospital.
+Both victims were removed from the crashed vehicle and transported to a hospital.
 Their condition is unknown.

 More News